symfony-cmf/symfony-cmf-docs/bundles/routing_auto/conflict_resolvers.rst

 ------------------

-Conflict resolvers are invoked when the system detects that a newly generated route would conflict with an route already existing in the route repository.
+Conflict resolvers are invoked when the system detects that a newly generated route would conflict with a route already existing in the route repository.

 This section details the conflict resolvers which are provided by default.